 Information becomes convincing: we often use storytelling to differentiate ourselves, and information is all the more convincing when it is based on data.

 Information becomes easier to memorize: strong graphic representation often leads to better recall and retention.
-Viewers/readers are able to experience something analytically and emotionally at the same time.
+Viewers/readers can experience something analytically and emotionally at the same time.